 After working for years with patients with long term chronic conditions, I realised that Chinese Medicine was closely associated with my meditation practice.
 I started giving mindfulness meditation classes in Gateway clinic to patients with long term chronic pain in conjunction with their acupuncture treatments with amazing results.
 I designed a simple but thorough course to introduce meditation over 6 weeks.
 It is done in group setting, one to one or online: 6 weekly classes to help you understand how the mind works, how to gradually transform your life for greater happiness, and how to reduce stress and improve relationships.

-Online group course of 6 classes introduction to meditation is £120 (but no one will be refused to join so please contact me if any financial issues).
+(but no one will be refused to join so please contact me if any financial issues).

 Online 1 to 1 meditation class designed specifically for your own need. £60 per class of 40 minutes

 If you are interested in the Meditation Course, please email me at firstname.lastname@example.org

 Mindfulness meditation introduction: understanding how our mind works, the “monkey mind” and the “auto-pilot system”; how to train our focus and concentration with body scan meditation and breathing meditation.

 Clear Mind meditation: How to reach the quiet experience of simply “Being”.
 With our mind staying very focused we can meditate free of concepts of our past or future, and reach our pure clear mind anytime.